Gacha Game: When Prospect Theory Meets Optimal Pricing: Analysis

-In this final form of the problem, the objective is linear in the design objectives $(f,T_i)$, and I can use a weak-duality approach to solve it.
-In particular, I ``construct'' a Lagrange measure whose support is $[0,t_0]$.
-The ``construction'' of this Lagrange measure ensures that in the relaxed problem, the linear coefficient of $f$ and $T_i$ is zero point-wise on $[0,t_0]$ and negative on $(t_0,\infty)$.
-Then, optimality requires $f$ and $T_i$ to be zero in $(t_0,\infty)$, while complementary slackness requires DIR to be binding in $[0,t_0]$.
+To solve it, I ``construct'' a Lagrange measure $\gamma(t)$ for the DIR constraints and transform the problem into an unconstrained problem.
+The Lagrange measure is supported in $[0,t_0]$, and its ``construction'' ensures that in the relaxed problem, the linear coefficient of $f$ and $T_i$ is zero pointwise on $[0,t_0]$ and negative on $(t_0,\infty)$.
+Then, on the one hand, optimality requires $f$, $T_i$ to be zero in $(t_0,\infty)$ and imposes no requirement on their value in $[0,t_0]$.
+On the other hand, complementary slackness requires DIR to be binding in $[0,t_0]$.
 These two jointly determine the unique shape of $T^*(t)$.
-I use quotation marks for construction because I only prove the existence of this Lagrange measure, which satisfies certain properties that I want, instead of explicitly defining it.
+I place quotation marks on ``construction'' because I do not explicitly define the Lagrange measure: I only prove it exists as the solution of a Volterra integral equation (the integral equation for $g_0$ in the proposition).